fun to do kids beijing china Travel for Kids

 Explore the hutongs – Hutongs are traditional Chinese neighborhoods, houses built around courtyards, like a village in the city.
 Kids will enjoy a fascinating glimpse into Chinese family life, and the best way to explore the hutongs is with a tour.

-At your hotel, ask to arrange a Hello Beijing bicycle rickshaw (pedicab) tour – riding through the narrow alleys in a bicycle rickshaw is part of the fun.
+Research online or at your hotel, arrange for a bicycle rickshaw (pedicab) tour.
+Riding through the narrow alleys in a bicycle rickshaw is part of the fun.
 On the tour, you'll typically stop at a market, visit an elementary school, have tea and snacks in a Chinese home.
 The tour is two hours long, has excellent English speaking guides, highly recommended by one family on their visit to Beijing.

 Tip: Taking taxis is a convenient way to get from here to there in Beijing.
 At your hotel, have them write down your destination(s) in Chinese, so you can hand this to the taxi driver.
 (And be sure to get your hotel address with directions in Chinese for the return trip.)
 Or, if your Beijing map has destinations in English and Chinese, point on the map where you want the taxi to go.
 Use taxis with meters, so there's no problem about the fare.